rstanchak/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Attempts to reduce overfitting in the model

-In order to prevent overfitting, the model contains dropout layers: one between the conv layer and the fully-connected layer, and one between the hidden layer and the output layer (code lines 109, 111) in order to reduce overfitting (model.py lines TODO).
+In order to prevent overfitting, the model contains a dropout layer between the between the fully connected layer and the output layer (code lines 109, 111) in order to reduce overfitting.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 52).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.